 Reunification Counseling – Kathleen Coughlin, LCSW – (60-Minutes)

 Reunification Counseling is aimed at helping a parent and child re-establish a relationship after a period of trauma or separation.
-Counseling is focused on identifying and processing issues that have occurred which led up to the lack of contact.
+Counseling is focused on identifying and processing issues that have occurred that led up to the lack of contact.
 The reunification process is child-focused.
 The goal is to help the parent understand their child’s needs as they begin to develop an ongoing and healthy relationship.
 Reunification Counseling may be court-ordered, or both parents may agree to seek counseling.
 It is essential to address these issues and seek the support of an experienced professional.

 Reunification counseling is also available in situations where a child may be refusing to spend time with one parent.
 Reunification may be recommended in families that are going through a high conflict separation or divorce.
 In some cases, a parent and child may have had a conflict that was emotionally stressful for the child.
 It is vital for the child to have an opportunity to process their feelings and have their voice heard by the parent.
 In these situations, the parent and child will work with a counselor to address the specific concerns that occurred in the family system.
 If the child feels that they were wronged or mistreated, the parent needs to apologize and rebuild trust with the child.

 Research has shown that disrupted parent & child relationships have a negative impact on children of all ages.
 Children and adolescents who have a disrupted relationship with one parent are at long-term risk for stress-related physical health problems, anxiety, depression, sexual impulsivity, substance abuse, academic issues, and challenges in social settings.
 Reunification counseling with a qualified professional is in the best interest of the children.
 The child must know that both parents are committed to fulfilling parental roles.
 Reunification is a vital step to build a healthy, safe, and stable parent and child relationship.

 “Patience is not simply the ability to wait; it’s how we behave while we waiting.” – Joyce Meyer